shuai132/rpc_core/README.md

 ## Requirements

 * C++11
-* Complete data packets are required for data transmission, such as in WebSocket.
+* Complete data packets are required for data transmission, such as WebSocket.
   If using socket/serial port, etc., message packing and unpacking need to be implemented by yourself.
 You can use:
   [PacketProcessor](https://github.com/shuai132/PacketProcessor)